hgarg311/Wcat/README.md

 # Wcat

 - This project is created by javascript and node.js .
 It is used to format your files using a single script.
+- It is a core node.js CLI(Command line Interface) project.

 ## Some Commands and their Functions